Post Overview: Best things to do in New York City in September

-The weather is near perfect, we can practically smell the fresh apple cider waiting around the corner and the countdown to Christmas has officially begun.
+For many of us, September feels like one long Friday before the holiday season.
+The weather is near perfect; we can practically smell the fresh apple cider waiting around the corner, and the countdown to Christmas has officially begun.

 And, with so many exciting things to do in New York City in September, there’s no better place to say goodbye to summer and hello to fall than the Concrete Jungle.
-Rooftop bars are still open for business, parks are full of life and painted green, and outdoor activities take place every weekend.
+Rooftop bars are still open for business, parks are full of life and painted green, and outdoor activities occur every weekend.

-So without further ado, let’s get into the best things to do in New York City this September!
+This guide was created to highlight all the fun events happening this September in NYC that can fit into any itinerary.
+So, without further ado, let’s get into the best things to do in New York City this September!

 Things to Do in New York City in September